Bira/octopus-carnival/_posts/2026-02-24-lphr-jade-irinka.md

     - hells-rebels
 ---

+One of the player characters for my [solo Hell's Rebels campaign][2].

 Jade Irinka was an orphan of uncertain but numinous parentage who was adopted as a sort of mascot by the original Silver Ravens during their early exploits.
 She was too young to go out with the Ravens on their missions, but she witnessed